Permanent Court of Arbitration: Procedure

 In the Articles 30–57 of the Hague Convention of 1899 the rules of arbitration procedure are outlined.
 These rules are an adapted version of pre-existing treaties among the states.
 They were amended in 1907, the creation of a summary procedure for simple cases being the most conspicuous change, and were relevant in the 1920s development of rules for the Court of International Justice.

 The first act of parties before the PCA is the submission of the so-called "compromisis", stating the issue and the competence of the arbitrator(s).
 Proceedings are then conducted in two phases: written pleadings and oral discussion.
 The Court retires once the debate is over to deliberate and conclude the case by a simple majority of votes.

-The decision is published as a writ, along with any dissenting opinions.
+The decision is published as an award, along with any dissenting opinions.
 Early Court decisions were countersigned by the arbitrators themselves, but in 1907, that responsibility was passed to the president and secretary (of the PCA).
-The writ is read to a public session in the presence of the agents and lawyers of the parties to the case.
+The award is read in a public session in the presence of the agents and lawyers of the parties to the case.
 The decision is binding on the parties, and there is no mechanism for appeal.

 Budget and fees

 Between 2007 and 2008, the budget was €1.8 million.

-The budget of PCA comes from the contributions of its members and income through arbitration cases.
-The distribution of the amounts to be paid by the individual member states is based on the system in use by the Universal Postal Union.
+The budget of the PCA comes from the contributions of its Contracting Parties and income through arbitration cases.
+The distribution of the amounts to be paid by the individual Contracting Parties is based on the system in use by the Universal Postal Union.

-Parties to arbitration have to pay the expenses of the arbitral tribunal set up to hear the case, including the salary of the arbitrators, registry and administrative functions, but not including overhead of the organization.
+Parties to arbitration have to pay the expenses of the arbitral tribunal set up to hear the case, including the salary of the arbitrators, registry and administrative functions, but not including overheads of the organization.
 The costs of arbitration vary from case to case and discussions may be held between the PCA and the parties over fee arrangements.

 The fixed costs for action as an appointing authority are €3000.

-Participation
+Contracting Parties

-Parties to the Convention on the Pacific Settlement of disputes of 1899 (71 member states) and 1907 (101 member states) are automatically parties to the PCA.
-As 51 are parties to both conventions, the PCA has 122 member states: 120 members of the United Nations, as well as Kosovo and Palestine.
+Parties to the Convention on the Pacific Settlement of disputes of 1899 (71 Parties) and 1907 (101 Parties) are automatically parties to the PCA.
+As 52 are parties to both conventions, the PCA has 126 Contracting Parties: 124 members of the United Nations, as well as Kosovo and Palestine.

 History

-The PCA is the oldest institution for international dispute resolutions.
+The PCA is the oldest institution for international dispute resolution.
 It was established in 1899 by the first Hague Peace Conference under Articles 20 to 29 of the 1899 Hague Convention for the Pacific Settlement of International Disputes.
 At the second Hague Peace Conference, the earlier Convention was revised by the 1907 Convention for the Pacific Settlement of International Disputes.
-The Conference was convened at the initiative of Czar Nicholas II of Russia "with the object of seeking the most objective means of ensuring to all peoples the benefits of a real and lasting peace, and above all, of limiting the progressive development of existing armaments."
+The Conference was convened at the initiative of emperor Nicholas II of Russia "with the object of seeking the most objective means of ensuring to all peoples the benefits of a real and lasting peace, and above all, of limiting the progressive development of existing armaments".